pedropamn/simplecrypt/README.md

 * A script that crypt and decrypt all files of specific folder with password, after a login screen, that check in a remote database

 &rarr; __Usage__
-* Configure the full path on .py file first
+* Configurable crypt folder on .py file (optional)
 * ```python tool.py```

 &rarr; __Database__